CaellumYHL/DeltaHacks2026/README.md

 4. **Build a similarity graph** where articles are connected by meaning
 5. **Automatically cluster stories** into topics using graph community detection
 6. **Visualize the result as an interactive 3D galaxy**
+7. Store article vectors, metadata, and cluster context in **Moorcheh AI**
+8. Send vector-linked context to **Google Gemini** for memory-backed chat history, RAG and

 Each cluster represents a topic, and each node represents an article — making coverage patterns immediately visible.